ABOUT

 Results

-My teaching philosophy is centered on the idea that education is a dynamic and collaborative process.
-By fostering creativity, critical thinking, and community, I aim to empower my students to become confident, thoughtful, and innovative writers who are prepared to differently engage with the world in reflective and meaningful ways.
+My teaching philosophy is rooted in the belief that education is a dynamic, collaborative, human-centered process.
+By nurturing creativity, fostering critical thinking, and building strong communities, I aim to empower students to become confident, reflective, innovative writers—people who engage with the world in ways that are both imaginative and meaningful.

-My students have won numerous awards including the 2022 £10,000 Nature Chronicles Prize with two long-listed for the same 2024 prize.
-A student won the 2022 Bradt New Travel Writer of the Year and many have been short-listed for literary awards including the Fish Memoir Prize.
-My students have been published by general and university presses, book trusts, popular magazines, and literary journals.
+My students have achieved remarkable successes: winning the £10,000 Nature Chronicles Prize in 2022, earning long-listings for the 2024 prize, claiming the 2022 Bradt New Travel Writer of the Year award, and appearing on shortlists for prizes such as the Fish Memoir Prize.
+Their work has been published by university and general presses, book trusts, national magazines, and literary journals.

 TESTIMONIALS